mathewgomas-alfred/mathewgomas.io/reference_manual/filters/adjust.rst

 Invert
 ------

-This filter like the name suggests inverts the color values in the image.So white (1,1,1) becomes black (0,0,0), yellow (1,1,0) becomes blue (0,1,1), etc.
+This filter like the name suggests inverts the color values in the image.
+So white (1,1,1) becomes black (0,0,0), yellow (1,1,0) becomes blue (0,1,1), etc.
 The default shortcut for this filter is :kbd:`Ctrl + I`.

 .. index:: Contrast